DavidCEllis/ducktools-pythonfinder/README.md

 Find python installs on Linux, Windows and MacOS.

+Requires Python >= 3.10 (but will discover older Python installs)

 ## Quick usage ##

 `python -m ducktools.pythonfinder` will provide a table of installed python versions and their respective folders.
 It will also indicate the python running the command if it is found, or the python that is the base for the venv running the command.

+Python versions listed can be restricted by using the `--max`, `--min` and `--exact` options to the command.

 The module provides two main functions: